CMC时空档案

 Abrupt End of Zero-COVID Policy

-After nearly three years of strict pandemic controls, China abruptly dismantled its zero-COVID policy within days, removing testing requirements, quarantine mandates, and travel restrictions; the sudden reversal led to an uncontrolled Omicron wave estimated to have caused over one million deaths.
+After nearly three years of strict pandemic controls, China dismantled its zero-COVID policy within days, removing testing requirements, quarantine mandates, and travel restrictions; the policy adjustment triggered a large-scale Omicron wave that independent epidemiological estimates suggest caused over one million deaths.

 social